junxit/us-congress-bills-119/bill.md

 - **(2)** Over the past decade through the beginning of 2023, rates of piracy in the Western Indian Ocean subsided.
 - **(3)** Houthi attacks against commercial vessels in the Red Sea and Gulf of Aden since the Hamas terrorist attack against Israel on October 7th have impacted global shipping markets.
 - **(4)** There has been a surge in Somali pirate attacks, beginning in the fall of 2023 and lasting into 2024, that has coincided with and taken advantage of Houthi aggression.
-- **(5)** On March 12, 2024, Somali pirates hijacked a Bangladeshi-flagged ship and took its crew hostage.

 ## § 3.
 Sense of Congress

 It is the sense of Congress that—

-- **(1)** the United States Government should seek to stop piracy all around the world, including off the Somali Coast and in the Gulf of Aden;
+- **(1)** the United States Government should seek to stop piracy all around the world, including off the Somali Coast and in the Gulf of Aden; and
-- **(2)** high seas pirates, and the criminal networks and enterprises with whom they are affiliated, should be sanctioned upon identification; and
-- **(3)** the United States should seek to work with allies and partners around the globe to combat piracy around the globe and to curb the surge in piracy off of the coast of Somalia and in the Gulf of Aden.
+- **(2)** the United States should seek to work with allies and partners around the globe to combat piracy around the globe and to curb the surge in piracy off of the coast of Somalia and in the Gulf of Aden.

 ## § 4.
 Sanctions